-Flying home for Christmas or seeing the New Year in with family and friends?
-The holidays bring about a lot of joy for many of us: meals with loved ones, pumpkin pie, carolers, tree decorating and not forgetting movie time (I've truly lost count the number of times I have watched Home Alone, it's tradition though - right?!).
+Flying home for Christmas or ringing in the New Year with family and friends?
+The holidays bring so much joy—meals with loved ones, pumpkin pie, carolers, tree decorating, and snuggling up for family movie time.

-One joyless part of the holidays, for many, is travelling.
-Airport travel can be such a faff and flights, especially long-haul ones, can be tough on your body - sitting for hours in the same position can leave you feeling groggy and your muscles tight and sore.
+One joyless part of the holidays for many, though, is traveling.
+Airport regulations can be so stressful, and the flights themselves, especially long-haul ones, can be tough on your body.
+Sitting for hours in the same position may leave you feeling groggy, with tight, sore muscles.
 And then there's the limited, overpriced, unhealthy food and beverage options to contend with.
-I mean, seriously, you want to charge me how much for an apple?!

-3. Prepare your snacks.
-Instead of paying for over-priced healthful foods or giving in to the variety of convenience foods on offer, consider preparing some of these delicious, simple snacks to take with you.
-Here are some snack ideas we thought you might like, alternatively check out our blog for tons of inspiration.
+- Prepare wholesome snacks: Instead of paying for overpriced healthy foods, or giving in to the variety of airport convenience foods, consider preparing some of these delicious, simple snacks to take along:

-Turmeric Roasted Chickpeas: a wholesome snack which is sure to bring some sunshine to your day.
+Turmeric Roasted Chickpeas: You’ll love the way this wholesome snack brings a touch of sunshine to your day.

 With your healthy snacks carefully packed with all your other travel essentials, you're ready to embrace the next stage of your adventure...